Celebrating Holidays in the Workplace

 First things first, the more people on a team is usually better.
-Creating a diverse planning committee should be your first step to create a more inclusive holiday.
+Creating a diverse planning committee should be your first step to create a more inclusive office.
 This committee should consist of a group of individuals with carrying beliefs.
 Each individual will have their perspective on the holidays, making it a group discussion on how to go forth with celebrations.
-A group of individuals with different beliefs will come up with some great ways to create a highly inclusive workplace during December and throughout the year.
+A group of individuals with different beliefs will develop some great ways to create a highly inclusive workplace during December and throughout the year.
 Creating a committee is a great way to start celebrating the holidays in the workplace.

 Schedule around Holidays

 Imagine having your office come to work on Christmas for a holiday party?
 The attendance will more than likely be at an all-time low because the last thing people want is to celebrate Christmas at work rather than with family.
 The same goes for other religious holidays.

 Make sure to check the interfaith calendar before scheduling your end-of-the-year office party.
 For example, organizing a holiday party on Dec.
 2 will interfere with Hanukkah.

 The worst thing you can do is have a mandatory holiday party.
 Most people will not mind going to the holiday party, but some religions don’t celebrate holidays.